 Where to Go

 Nepal is your oyster in October, with weather and activities at their best throughout the country.
-That said, you won't be alone a the hot spots.
-Trekkers who want solitude will need to get off-the-beaten-path in order to avoid crowds and full lodges on the most popular routes.
+That said, you won't be alone in the hot spots.
+Trekkers who want solitude will need to get off the beaten path to avoid crowds and full lodges on the most popular routes.
 Camping treks allow for the most peace and quiet: Upper Dolpo, the Dhaulagiri Circuit, and the Limi Valley trek are three to consider.
 For more on camping treks in Nepal, check out this article

 What to Do

 You can't go wrong in Nepal in October!
 Whatever you want to do, conditions are likely to be good.
-Beyond trekking, white-water rafting and kayaking trips are an excellent activity for October, as water and air temperatures are at their most comfortable.
-The Sun Kosi, Tamur, and Karnali Rivers offer the perfect settings for a multi-day expedition.
+Beyond trekking, whitewater rafting and kayaking trips are excellent activities for October, as water and air temperatures are at their most comfortable.
+The Sun Kosi, Tamur, and Karnali Rivers offer the perfect settings for a multiday expedition.
 Alternatively, learn to kayak on a river closer to Kathmandu or Pokhara.
 Here's more on the best rafting trips in Nepal

 Mountain biking, paragliding outside of Pokhara and Bandipur, and cultural sightseeing in Kathmandu are also enjoyable activities in October.